Siphon880gh/devbrain/Enterprise - Open Source Web Apps and CLI-Powered Web Tools/Building Products with Open Source Web Apps and CLI-Powered Tools.md

 ### 🧩 Open Source Apps as Core Building Blocks

-Companies can leverage open-source apps as the **foundation** of their software stack — whether it's customer-facing tools or backend services.
-These apps provide prebuilt functionality, often with active communities and commercial-grade features, allowing teams to avoid building everything from scratch.
+Companies can use open-source apps to build both customer-facing tools and backend systems.
+These apps come with many useful features already built in, so you don’t have to start from scratch.

+Many open-source projects are well-maintained and have active communities behind them.
+Some are even as good as paid software — but without the high cost or strict limits.

+If the license allows (like MIT or Apache 2.0), you can also **customize the app and rebrand it as your own commercial product**.
+This makes it easy to launch polished software faster, with full control over how it looks and works.

 Examples include: